Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

-By the previous lemma, we can find the optimal value by first findng the set of feasible points $(g_1,g_2,g_3)$ explicitly, and then finding the optimum of the objective function $2Kg_1+Kg_3$ over that set.
+By the previous lemma, we can find the optimal value by first finding the set of feasible points $(g_1,g_2,g_3)$ explicitly, and then finding the optimum of the objective function $2Kg_1+Kg_3$ over that set.

-\begin{lemma} Let $A=\sum_ia_i\ketbra{i}$ and $B=\sum_ib_i\ketbra{i}$ be commuting hermitian matrices.
+\begin{lemma} Let $A=\sum_ia_i\ketbra{i}{i}$ and $B=\sum_ib_i\ketbra{i}{i}$ be commuting Hermitian matrices.
 Then we have the eigendecomposition

 where $\ket{i+}=\frac{1}{\sqrt{2}}\begin{psmallmatrix}\ket{i}\\\ket{i}\end{psmallmatrix}$ and $\ket{i-}=\frac{1}{\sqrt{2}}\begin{psmallmatrix}\ket{i}\\ \shortminus\ket{i}\end{psmallmatrix}$. \end{lemma}